aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Refactor the todo file and change all the calls to knex.raw.
 Check out the "Query Builder" part of the knex docs.
 Your getAll() function will change to something like ```return knex.select().table('tablename')```

 Soooo much nicer!

+_NOTE : doing a multi-word search with the query building might be harder than writing a raw sql query_